figtools/figgy.docs/commands/other/login.md

 <br/><br/>

-Special command:
+### Login Sandbox

     $   figgy login sandbox

 Logs the user into the he [Figgy Sandbox](/docs/getting-started/sandbox.html).
-This command will overwrite any existing local configuration to your own environment.
+This command will overwrite any existing local figgy configuration - meaning, after running this command you'll have to rerun `figgy --configure` to reconnect to your own environment.

-If you want a playground but don't want to lose your local configuration from being overwritten, backup the following files before running `figgy login sandbox`
+If you want a playground but don't want to lose your local figgy configurations, backup the following files before running `figgy login sandbox`

         ~/.figgy/config